ziyanglan0772/INST377-SP2021/README.md

 This is the lab support repository for the Fall 2020 version of INST377.

+The following steps are to do the following:
+* Give you a LOCAL copy of the lab code that you can mess with - if you know how, you can also use the "fork" button on this repository, clone your fork, and have your own copy that way.
+* give you a remote, public link to your labs as you complete them that can be graded.

+At the end of these instructions, your github pages repository should look like a copy of this repository.

 ### Installation
 * Clone this repository into Github Desktop using the large green Code button.
 * Open it using the "open this repository in VSCode" button within Github Desktop.